lorddusk/ObsidianDnD/Reference/deities/Heliod.md

 As the sun rises without fail every morning, so Heliod values faithfulness in oaths and bonds.
 Courtroom testimony and marriage vows are sworn on his name, for he can't tolerate the breaking of a solemn promise.
 He is the arbiter of morality, virtue, and honor.

-The sun's nightly descent into darkness symbolizes bravery and self-sacrifice—the willingness to endure the horrors of the dark for the sake of others.
+The sun's nightly descent into darkness symbolizes bravery and self-sacrificeï¿½the willingness to endure the horrors of the dark for the sake of others.
 Those who protect innocents in his name receive Heliod's favor.

 As sunlight casts out darkness, Heliod's justice casts out chaos and lawlessness.
 He is the god of the laws that govern society and the laws that punish the wicked.
 He is interested not only in punitive justice, but also in the establishment of fair and equitable relationships among people and gods, in service to the common good.
-He also takes an interest in the bonds of family—the relationships that tie people most closely to each other.
+He also takes an interest in the bonds of familyï¿½the relationships that tie people most closely to each other.

 **Heliod's Goals**: In Heliod's mind, he is the ruler of the gods, and he wants merely for his rightful place to be recognized.
 He imagines Nyx rebuilt as his personal palace, where all can witness him in his glory.
-He considers himself a kind and beneficent ruler—a benign autocrat, not a tyrant—and he doesn't expect abject servility from anyone, god or mortal.
+He considers himself a kind and beneficent rulerï¿½a benign autocrat, not a tyrantï¿½and he doesn't expect abject servility from anyone, god or mortal.
 He just wants everyone to defer to his will and carry out his orders.
 He believes that his decisions are always just and right, and that if his sovereignty were properly respected, there would be peace and order in Nyx and the mortal world alike.

 **Divine Relationships**: Heliod's repeated attempts to establish himself as the ruler of the pantheon anger Erebos and Purphoros, who both have a degree of the arrogance he demonstrates.